 Myron | 460 B.C. | Marble | Room of the Biga

 The “Discus Thrower” is actually a Roman copy of a Greek original.
-What the heck does that mean?
-As historical timelines go, the Greeks were already pondering why the sky was blue and what is the meaning of life, while the Romans were still peasant farmers.
-As the Romans caught up to the Greeks culture-wise, they ” borrowed” the culture from the Greeks and would just copy their statues.
+As historical timelines go, the Greeks were already pondering the meaning of life while the Romans were still peasant farmers.
+As the Romans began to catch up to the Greeks in culture, they “borrowed” from the Greeks and would just copy their statues.

-Out of all the Roman copies of Greek originals that they found at Hadrian’s Villa, this one is arguably one of the most beautiful.
-The only other one that comes close, for me, would be the Antinoos ( See below).
+Of all the Roman copies they found at Hadrian’s Villa, this one is arguably one of the most beautiful.
+The only other one that comes close, for me, would be the Antinoos featured below.